charlestanev/react-cropping-tool/README.md

-# 🖼️ React Cropping Tool – Porcelain Shop Style
+# React Cropping Tool – Porcelain Shop Style

 A React-based image cropping app built for product image preparation with pixel-perfect consistency.
-It allows users to upload images, apply predefined crop styles (with padding), visually adjust the product inside a helper lattice, and download the final cropped result.
+Users can upload images, apply predefined crop styles with padding, visually align the product inside a helper lattice, and download the cropped result.

 ---

-## ✨ Features
+## Features

 - Upload and preview any image
 - Select from predefined crop styles (with pixel padding)